rutgerellen/lenovo_tab4plus_build_docker/README.md

 docker compose for lineage ci/cd based build.

 # Usage
 sync the repo.
-Go to lineagedocker and execute docker-compose up (all of this on linux of course)
+Go to lineagedocker and execute docker-compose up (all of this on linux/inside WSL of course)

 # details